GradinDenial/orbital-mechanics-simulation-series/README.md

 # Orbital Mechanics Simulation — Part 1

 ![Orbit Energy Plot](orbit_energy_plot.png)
+Can see the path a Satellite takes at r away frome Earth Can Prove the sim with Energy plot staying Constant in that Orbital Field

 # Orbital Mechanics Simulation — Part 2

+Now we can see at distance r from Earth 4 kinds of orbit as well as compute the closest and furthest part of the Satellites' orbit from Earth (Perigee & Apogee respectively.)
+We can also visualize the path of the Moon.
+Download the folder and change the value of r0 in main.py to see compute different paths

 ![Orbital Paths Animation](orbitalpaths-gif.gif)
 ![Energy V Time](energyplot.png)
 ![Orbital Paths Plot](orbitalpaths.png)